mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/SetupComposer/index.md

 ### Set up Composer for a Individual Host

 You can setup a host to use Composer in a few steps.
-Information on downloading composer can be found [here](https://getcomposer.org/doc/00-intro.md){:target="_blank"}.
+Information on downloading Composer can be found [here](https://getcomposer.org/doc/00-intro.md){:target="_blank"}.
 Scroll down and click on  "download this file" for OS X. This should download an "Installer" file to your downloads folder.

 Next create a host.
 In a new terminal navigate to the document root of   your new host.
 Move the Install file which you downloaded from the Composer website to your document root.
 Run the following commands in your terminal found in the Composer documentation as explained [here](https://getcomposer.org/download/){:target="_blank"}.